-Women in Automation Engineering: Breaking Barriers in Industrial Technology
+Women in Automation Engineering: Breaking Barriers

 Celebrating women in automation and AI, addressing the gender gap, and EDWartens initiatives to support diversity in engineering training.